Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/overview_install_zos/manual_installation_steps/t_configure_optional_features_zos.md

 >
 > Transfer CFT no longer delivers sample certificates.

-For information on SAF compatible security products, such as ACF/2 or TOP-SECRET, refer to the product-supplied documentation.
+For information on SAF compatible security products, such as ACF/2 or TOP- SECRET, refer to the product- supplied documentation.

-For information on how to manage certificates using RACF, refer to the IBM documentation SA22-7687, Security Server RACF Command Language Reference.
+For information on how to manage certificates using RACF, refer to the IBM documentation SA22- 7687, Security Server RACF Command Language Reference.
 For example, if you are not using an IBM Crypto Express coprocessor, you must remove the PCICC(\*) parameter of the RACDCER ADD command.

 #### CFTSSL parameter changes for a SAF based PKI